T12z/TCNopen/trdp/spy/README.txt

 On Linux, use your distribution's package manager to install wireshark or wireshark-qt.
 On Windows, download from [1].
 (Compared to earlier releases, you don't need the QtXML library any more.)
-If Wireshark happens to be a version of 2.6.*, 3.0.*, 3.2.* or 3.4.*, you may be lucky with the pre-compiled plugin-libraries, go for version 3.4 (Linux):
+If Wireshark happens to be a version of 2.6.*, 3.0.*, 3.2.* or 3.4.*, you may be lucky with the pre-compiled plugin-libraries.
+For version 3.4 (Linux) find them here:

 cp   plugins/3.4/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/3.4/epan/